What projects against climate change and for adaptation are there in Innsbruck?

 Transport master plans

-Climate-smart forest
+Climate-fit forest

 Move-in assistance XL - sustainable living

-To tackle climate change in Innsbruck, there is cooperation between:
+To tackle climate change in Innsbruck there is co-operation between:

-• the various departments (environment, forestry, transport, housing, ...) of the city council
+- the various departments (environment, forestry, transport, housing, ...) of the city council

-• the municipal investment companies IKB, IVB and IIG
+- the municipal investment companies IKB, IVB and IIG

-• Universities (Innsbruck, Vienna EUnivercities, Ulysseus, etc.)
+- Universities (Innsbruck, Vienna EUnivercities, Ulysseus, etc.)

 Europan Innsbruck